rparikh77/budget-app/README.md

 ## budget-app

-This is a budget app project I created using React.
+This is a budget app project I built using React.